 Feasibility to connect with other systems seamlessly

 The maintenance software that integrates with Quickbooks and other software has several benefits.
 Integration with quickbooks simplifies data entry, updates job costs, and automatically generates reports.
 The monthly billing cycle will automatically be downloaded from quickbooks and will then populate into the maintenance software for the chosen period and billing cycle, so you won’t have to enter any data manually.
 It aggregates all of your facility’s data in one central location and allows you to view it in several different formats, such as schedules, graphs, charts, and reports so that you have all of your information in one place.

-The system manages your asset health
+The asset health insights

 The health of the asset and long-term success depends on preventive maintenance.
 Due to its high degree and need, it might be one of the most time-consuming types of maintenance in a facility.
 As a result, your CMMS should be able to monitor asset health throughout your site in conjunction with your preventative maintenance approach.
-For instance, a powerful CMMS system continuously gathers data about your assets.
+For instance, a powerful CMMS continuously gathers data about your assets.